Field of Dreams game features preview from Chicago teens on White Sox elite team

 Oh, and it will be nationally televised.

-It's an incredibly opportunity for the group of 14-and-under players.
+It's an incredible opportunity for the group of 14-and-under players.
 The program is funded entirely by White Sox Charities, and is designed to promote baseball to deserving kids who might not otherwise have the opportunity to play high level travel baseball.
+They will play a similar team from New York.

+Kind of an all-star team of Amateur City Elite players, they had their first practice as a team Thursday.
+The big game is less than a week away.
+But no worries.

+"We got a great group of guys coming up now.
+We get a chance to play New York.
+Get a chance to beat up on em," Moon said.

-It's been a tremendous success; in a little over a decade more than 200 players have gotten college scholarships.
+The program has been a tremendous success; in a little over a decade more than 200 players have gotten college scholarships.
+A couple dozen have been drafted by major league teams.
+And the players are looking at this game as an opportunity for even more exposure.

 "It's a great program and provides opportunities that wouldn't ordinarily be there for them," said program manager Kenny Fullman.